canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/create-merge-proposal-with-prerequisite-branch.rst

     {'some_file.py': (12, 0)}

-Only files changed in the second branch are returned, and the line counts for what was added and what was removed only counts changes in the dependent branch.
+Only files changed in the second branch are returned, and the line counts for what was added and what was removed only counts changes in the second branch.

 Launchpad also links your proposal from the prerequisite branch's page as a dependent landing.
-The link remains until your proposal reaches a final state (for example, merged or rejected).

 .. code-block:: python